Abhinav202104/Amazon-clone/README.md

 # Amazon-clone
 Amazon website
-Only Forntend using HTML & CSS
+Only Forntend using HTML ,CSS & java  Script